visheshd/visheshd.github.io/_posts/2016-02-23-how-to-show-progress-startup-without-cto-or-product.md

 One needs momentum on their side to get a startup over the hump.
 And the sooner you start on it the better.
 As with anything the first step is always the hardest.
-Recruiting other team members and investors becomes much easier if you can show them
+Recruiting other team members and investors becomes much easier if you can show
+them:

     1. You are solving a problem that you are passionate about
     2. Future cashflows
     3. Progress

 In this post we are going to focus on showing progress without a product or a CTO.